marko-js/run/packages/run/README.md

   /$
   ```

 4. **Catch-all directories** - These directories are similar to dynamic directories and introduce a dynamic parameter, but instead of matching a single path segment, they match to the end of the path.
 Any directory that starts with two dollar signs (`$$`) will be a catch-all directory, and the remaining directory name will be the parameter at runtime.
-In the case of a directory named `$$/`, the parameter name at runtime will be `*`.
+In the case of a directory named `$$`, the parameter name will not be captured but it will match.
 Catch-all directories can be used to make `404` Not Found routes at any level, including the root.

   Because catch-all directories match any path segment and consume the rest of the path, you cannot nest route files in them and no further directories will be traversed.